miracle2k/docker-gitolite/README.md

 ### gitolite on docker

-Runs an SSH server, serving gitolite as the git@ user.
+Runs a SSH server, serving gitolite as the `git` user.
+Non-root, that is, sshd itself runs as `git`.

-On the first start, it will run "gitolite setup" with a starting ssh key you provided, or you can bootstrap with an existing gitolite-admin repository.
+On the first start, it will run `gitolite setup` with a starting ssh key you provided, or you can bootstrap with an existing gitolite-admin repository.

 On subsequent starts, will run "gitolite setup" everytime to integrate any outside changes.

+### Changelog

+- 2020-09-30: `sshd` no longer runs as `root`, but now runs as the `git` user.

 ### Examples